 On August 15, 2022, the Company announced confirmation of the high-grade mineralization reported by TUG-141 by completing additional drilling into the 500 Zone with TUDDH-601.
-TUDDH-601 was drilled from surface at -85° and was designed to further test the high-grade zone encountered in TUG-141 (news release dated August 15, 2022).
+TUDDH-601 was drilled from surface at -85° and was designed to further test the high-grade zone encountered in TUG-141.

 Highlight intercepts from hole TUDDH-601 include: